-In August 2016, following the Company's decision to further reduce its capital commitments and improve its liquidity, Polys Hajioannou submitted a proposal to the Company's Board of Directors, pursuant to which companies controlled by Polys Hajioannou would (a) novate the contract of newbuild Hull No. 835 and (b) purchase Hull No. 1551 upon delivery from the shipyard.
-Upon receipt of this proposal, the Company's Board of Directors formed a special committee consisting of the Company's three independent directors in order to evaluate the proposal.
-The special committee was advised by an independent counsel, obtained two appraisals from independent third party brokers for each newbuild vessel and negotiated the terms of each transaction.
-The fair value of each vessel was based on the Company's best estimate of the fair value of each vessel on a charter free basis, and was supported by vessel valuations obtained from independent third party shipbrokers.
+In August 2016, following the Company's decision to reduce its capital commitments and improve its liquidity, Polys Hajioannou submitted a proposal to the Company's board of directors, pursuant to which companies controlled by Polys Hajioannou would inter alia purchase Hull No. 1551 upon delivery from the shipyard.
+Upon receipt of this proposal, the Company's board of directors formed a special committee consisting of the Company's three independent directors in order to evaluate the proposal.
+The special committee was advised by an independent counsel, obtained two appraisals from independent third party brokers for the newbuild vessel and negotiated the terms of the transaction.
+The fair value of the vessel was based on the Company's best estimate of the fair value on a charter free basis which was supported by vessel valuations obtained from independent third party shipbrokers.

-The remaining commitments under the newbuild contracts for Hull No. 835 and Hull No. 1551 were \$48,155 in the aggregate.
-The higher of the two appraisals obtained by the special committee from independent third party brokers was \$21,500 for Hull No. 835 and \$24,500 for Hull No. 1551, or \$46,000 in the aggregate.
+The remaining commitments under the newbuild contract for Hull No. 1551 were \$20,510.
+The higher of the two appraisals obtained by the special committee from independent third party brokers was \$24,500.

-In September 2016, the special committee approved the novation of contract of Hull No. 835 and the sale of newbuild Hull No. 1551 upon delivery from the shipyard to companies controlled by Polys Hajioannou.
-The novation agreement for Hull No. 835 and the sale agreement for Hull No. 1551 were both signed in October 2016.
-The sale of Hull No. 1551 was consummated in January 2017, immediately upon delivery of the newbuild vessel from the shipyard.

-The Sales Fee and Acquisition Fee due to the Managers pursuant to the Management Agreements arising from all above transactions were waived.
+In September 2016, the special committee approved inter alia the sale of newbuild Hull No. 1551 upon delivery from the shipyard to a company controlled by Polys Hajioannou.
+The relevant sale agreement was signed in October 2016, and the sale of Hull No. 1551 was consummated in January 2017, immediately upon delivery of the newbuild vessel from the shipyard.
+The Commission due to the Managers pursuant to the Management Agreements arising from the transaction was waived.